makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 ## Step 4 - Add an animated progress to the view

-It's very important to provide a feedback to the user when he is typing the text.
+It's very important to provide a feedback to the user when he is typing text.
 We have to display an animated progress in the same view  to say to the user "Hey, suggestions are loading right now and will be displayed shortly".
-In that way the user will expect something to happen and can wait until response received.
-Without this feedback the user will even not suspect that a field has suggestions.
+In that way the user will expect something to happen and can wait until response is received.
+Without such a feedback the user will even not suspect that a field has suggestions.

 We put the `ProgressBar` widget and the `DelayAutoCompleteTextView` to the `FrameLayout` and align the progress to the right side of the input field.
 We set `android:visibility="gone"` as the initial state of the progress: